 There is also a small cafe built into the side of the mountain selling cold drinks and snack foods.

 RELATED ARTICLE → 10 THINGS TO DO IN MANDALAY

 Main swimming area at Dee Doke Falls

-After swimming at the Dee Dote Waterfall and the surrounding rockpools, I continued the adventure further up the valley to the other blue lagoons.
+After swimming at the Dee Dote Waterfall and the surrounding rock pools, continue the adventure further up the valley to the other blue lagoons.

-I hiked back to the intersection on the trail and then took the path that leads off to the right.
-It is a further 5 to 10 minute hike to the blue lagoons at the top of the valley.
+Walk back to the intersection on the trail and then take the path that leads off to the right.
+It’s a further 5 to 10-minute hike to reach the blue lagoons at the top of the valley.